 - Add the sour cream

-- Alternate the dry ingredients with the milk, starting and ending with the flour mixture
+- Alternate adding dry ingredients and milk, starting and ending with flour

-- Once everything is mixed, pour the batter into a prepared pan and use a spoon to make it smooth on top
+- Pour batter into prepared pan and smooth the top

-- Bake for 35-45 minutes or until a skewer inserted in the middle of the cake comes out clean
+- Bake for 35–45 minutes or until a toothpick inserted comes out clean

 For Lemon Syrup

-- In a small saucepan combine the lemon juice and sugar until the sugar has completely dissolved and mixture starts to boil
+- In a saucepan, combine lemon juice and sugar

 - Remove from heat

-- After the cake has cooled for 30 minutes, invert it on a cake plate
+- After cake cools for about 20–30 minutes, invert onto a plate

 For Lemon Glaze